-For organizations to be awarded a grant within Voice the organizational assessment needs to be satisfactory in terms of quality.
-The organizational check must be completed satisfactorily.
-Deficiencies found through the organizational check will be communicated with the applicant to develop a capacity development plan that may be funded by Voice grant.
-Organizations which are determined to be high risk especially in cases of integrity, accountability and transparency are ineligible for funding.
+For organizations to be awarded a grant within Voice ,the organizational assessment needs to be satisfactory in terms of quality & risk level.
+Deficiencies found through the organizational check will be communicated to the applicant and a capacity development plan that may be funded by Voice grant agreed upon.
+The organisation should be open and motivated to learn and interested in key principles of Voice.
+High risk organizations are ineligible for funding especially in cases of integrity, accountability and transparency.